 Do short throw projectors need a special screen?

 In-Short: A special screen is not required for the short throw projectors.
 It can work fine with any screen, but it will work better with ALR screens.

 In-Depth: It will work the same as a normal projector in terms of image projection on types of screens.
 A special type is not required because it can project on any material on the screen.

 But ALR screens will work better for the ST projectors.
 These screens will not create shiny spots in the middle when light hits their surface.
 That’s why these screens will enhance the picture quality more.
 The ALR screen is not required, but it will make the picture better.

 Read my guide about how to improve the audio and video experience of home theater.
 I have tested these 13 tips.

 What should I look for in a short throw projector?

-You should look at the same features in it like you do in the normal projector but just add another feature and that is the throw ratio.
+In-Short: You should look at the same features in it as you do in the normal projector but just add another feature and that is the throw ratio.
 Look at its build quality, brightness, picture quality, lamp life, and throw ratio.

 The throw ratio is the distance from which it can project a specific size of the image.
 Check that and decide which ratio supports your theater room.